Tools and Resources

 Signs and symptoms of a black widow spider bite may include:

 - Pain.
-Typically beginning within an hour of being bitten, pain can spread from the bite site into your abdomen, back or chest.
+Typically beginning within an hour of being bitten, pain generally occurs around the bite mark, but it can spread from the bite site into your abdomen, back or chest.

 - Cramping.
 Abdominal cramping or rigidity can be so severe that it's sometimes mistaken for appendicitis or a ruptured appendix.